waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Revised Tool Failure Protocol:** If any tool fails (especially `pathfinder`): 1.
 Use `landmass_analyzer` to confirm physical connectivity.
 2. If a path exists, add verbose logging to the failing tool.
 3. Re-run the tool to generate a detailed log.
 4. Analyze the log myself to identify the root cause.
 I am forbidden from using an agent for tool debugging.
 - **Landmass Analyzer Limitations:** The `landmass_analyzer` tool does not understand one-way traversal tiles like ledges or elevation drops.
 - **Surfing Navigation:** The `pathfinder` tool requires `movement_mode='surfing'` to navigate over water.
+- **Pathfinding Verification:** When `pathfinder` reports no path, it's likely a real barrier, not a tool bug.
+Use `landmass_analyzer` to confirm physical connectivity before debugging the pathfinder.

-# V. Current Objective: Solve Victory Road 2F Puzzle
+# V. Current Objective: Solve Victory Road 3F Puzzle
-- **Current Hypothesis:** The puzzle requires a boulder from 3F to be pushed down a hole.
-My `puzzle_strategist_agent` provided an invalid solution for the 2F boulders, and my `pathfinder` tool confirmed that the starting position for that solution is unreachable.
-The `pathfinder` tool itself is working correctly.
+- **Current Hypothesis:** The map is divided into two sections.
+To proceed, I must first solve the western boulder puzzle (switch at (4, 6)) to open the barrier at (8, 11).
+This requires navigating to the western section via a detour through Victory Road 2F.
-- **Puzzle State:** The empty switch is at (10, 17).
-The switch at (2, 17) is already solved.
-I need to find a way to get a boulder to (10, 17).
+- **Puzzle State:** The western switch is at (4, 6) and the boulder is at (14, 13).
+The eastern puzzle involves a hole at (24, 16) and is likely the solution for the 2F puzzle.

 # VI.
 Archived & Falsified Hypotheses
 - **Victory Road 3F Puzzle:** Attempted a solution from `puzzle_strategist_agent` which proved to be flawed, resulting in an unsolvable puzzle state.
 Confirmed unsolvable by the corrected agent, necessitating a retreat to reset the puzzle.